csuscholarworks/documentation/docs/start1.md

 ---
 ## Get Started

 In addition to choosing your journal’s name and deciding what kind of content your journal will publish, there are a number of other decisions that you will need to make during the planning stage.
-The PKP’s list of [Things to Consider](https://docs.pkp.sfu.ca/student-toolkit/en/things-to-consider) is a helpful starting point.
+Prospective student journals may wish to consult the PKP’s [Student Journal Toolkit](https://docs.pkp.sfu.ca/student-toolkit/en/), which includes a helpful list of [Things to Consider](https://docs.pkp.sfu.ca/student-toolkit/en/things-to-consider).

 In general, journals should meet the following requirements before seeking support from a CSU library.
 If your journal meets these criteria, please fill out the [Request Journal Support Form](assets/RequestJournalSupportForm.pdf) and email it to your [library publishing contact](contacts.md).